Babalion/jobsync/README.md

 JobSync is a web app companion for managing your job search journey.
 This free and open-source project is designed to help job seekers efficiently track and organize their job applications.
 Say goodbye to the chaos of scattered information and hello to a streamlined, intuitive, and powerful job search experience running locally on your system.

 Job searching can be overwhelming, with numerous applications to track and deadlines to meet.
-JobSeeker Assistant is here to simplify this process, allowing you to focus on big picture and keep track of your job search related activities.
-JobSync app platform empowers you with the tools you need to stay organized, informed, and proactive throughout your job search.
+JobSync simplifies this process so you can focus on the big picture while keeping your applications organized and up to date.

 ### Dashboard